 We still can’t believe that it’s not as promoted as many of the others states in the US and we’re delighted to dive more into it to showcase it through this blog on our road trip.

-We rode horses through Bryce Canyon (one of the most beautiful places I’ve ever seen), we hiked Angels Landing and The Narrows in Zion National Park, were blown away by sunset at Horseshoe Canyon, and had the thrilling experience of a lightning bolt crashing on the ground beside us as we drove through the Canyonlands.
+We rode horses through Bryce Canyon (one of the most beautiful places I’ve ever seen), we hiked Angels Landing and The Narrows in Zion National Park, were blown away by sunset at Dead Horse State Park, and had the thrilling experience of a lightning bolt crashing on the ground beside us as we drove through the Canyonlands.